-And another couple items of note when making these easy coconut macaroons.
+Here are a couple of additional items of note when making these easy coconut macaroons.
 There’s more than a few uber healthy people in the world and most of them probably will recommend using dried, unsweetened coconut flakes and raw almonds.
-I recommend these too, but at the same time I realize these are not always readily available (or affordable).
+I recommend these too, but at the same time I realize these ingredients are not always readily available (or affordable).

-If you want to make do with regular coconut, I usually pulse it in the food processor a few seconds so that the flakes are smaller.
-And I buy my almonds from Costco.
+- Almonds.
+I buy my almonds from Costco.
 I’m not certain what “raw” means when it comes to nuts because from what I’ve read it appears that all nuts in the US are required to go through some pasteurization process.
-What I guess we’re trying to avoid is roasted nuts.
-Personally, I love the flavor and texture of nuts like almonds, cashews and Brazil nuts that are not roasted.
+The goal is to avoid roasted nuts.
+Personally, I love the natural flavor and texture of unroasted nuts like almonds, cashews and Brazil nuts.

-I hope you enjoy these chocolate-covered vegan macaroons.
+I hope you enjoy these Chocolate Coconut Macaroons as much as we do.
 You don’t have to be into raw food or even be vegan to enjoy them, but it never hurts!
 If you decide to make them, snap a photo and share them with us with #namelymarly on Instagram.
 We love seeing your creations!